Kyaraben: Importance to Japanese culture

 Kyaraben is important to Japanese culture because it is a way for mothers to express their creativity and encourage their children to eat certain foods.
 People can decorate their character bentos to symbolize traditions and seasons.

 Kyaraben is important to Japanese culture because of the diverse and artistic array of bento boxes, as well as its ability to harbor all five senses and all five different flavors, including umami.

 Role in popular culture and the global world

 Kyaraben lunchboxes are a major plot element in Bento Monogatari, a 2010 short film by Belgian director Pieter Dirkx.
 This film is about a woman interested in popular culture, who prepares bento for her husband in an attempt to mend their marriage.
 Kyaraben is influenced by popular culture because people decorate their bento with characters from cartoons, anime, manga, and video games.

 Kyaraben is gaining worldwide popularity, such as in countries like France and Italy, and a 2014 contest held by the government helped introduce foreigners to Japanese food.

+Japanese artist Mari Miyazawa has gained international recognition for combining kyaraben with stop-motion animation using food, most notably in her long-running NHK series Konigiri-kun, which features a rice-ball character based on her bento art, and has given talks and workshops on the subject in the United Kingdom and Croatia.